-- Tuesday, January 17, tickets are available to the UVM community (1 ticket with UVM ID).
+- Tuesday, January 16, tickets available to the UVM community (1 ticket with UVM ID).

-Tickets are limited and available at: 1st floor Hoffman Information Desk in the Dudley H. Davis Center, Registrar’s Office Student Service Center Kiosk in Waterman Building, and The Robert Larner, M.D.
-College of Medicine Dean’s Office during business hours.
+Tickets are available at the following locations: Miller Information Desk (3rd floor) in the Dudley H. Davis Center, Registrar’s Office Student Service Center Kiosk in Waterman Building, and the Larner College of Medicine Dean’s Office during business hours.

 To request a disability-related accommodation, please contact Student Accessibility Services at 802-656-7753.

 The keynote presentation is sponsored by President Tom Sullivan, Department of Student Life, and the Office of the Vice President for Human Resources, Diversity and Multicultural Affairs.

 Tuesday, January 16 | 11:00am - 3:00pm | Davis Center (1st Floor)

 MLK Health Equity LectureLarner College of MedicineWhat's Race Got to Do with Medicine?

 Wednesday, January 17 | 5:30pm - 7:00pm | Larner Medical Education Ctr.